multimeric/Fwrappe/README.md

 It is possible to use a manual solution as described in the above issues.
 The reason Fwrappe is a better option is because:

-- Fwrappe supports both HTML and PDF formats
+- Fwrappe is portable to both HTML and PDF (LaTeX) formats
 - Fwrappe wraps entire figures instead of just images.
 This means that figure captions look correct
 - Fwrappe provides an auto-wrap feature so you don't need to modify each figure
 - You don't need to use or learn CSS and/or LaTeX yourself